-- 1. The unlawful manufacture, distribution, dispensing, possession or use of a controlled substance is prohibited in/on all College premises and workplace. - 2.
-Any employee convicted of a criminal drug conviction may: - Have appropriate personnel action taken up to and including termination of employment.
-Or - b.
-Be required to participate satisfactorily in a drug abuse assistance or rehabilitating program approved for such purposes by a Federal, State or local health, law enforcement, or other appropriate agency. - 3.
-For purposes of this policy, the term "controlled substances" includes, but is not limited to, narcotics and illicit drugs (including drugs contained in Schedules I through III of Section 812 of the Controlled Substances Act (21 USC § 812), and other mood-altering or intoxicating substances not taken pursuant to a valid prescription. - 4.
-In compliance with the Drug-Free Workplace Act, any employee convicted of a criminal drug violation in the workplace must notify the College within five (5) calendar days of the conviction.
-This reporting requirement is a condition of continued employment.
-The College must, in turn, notify the contracting agency of the conviction within ten (10) days after receiving the notice of the conviction.
-Any employee convicted of criminal drug violation, whether on or off Manor College's premises and whether or not during working hours, is subject to disciplinary action, up to and including termination.

-5. Employees may contact the Counseling Office for information about referrals to assessment and treatment resources.
-They may also use the library of materials on addictions and substance abuse.
+- A. The unlawful manufacture, distribution, dispensing, possession or use of a controlled substance is prohibited in/on all College premises. - B. Any employee convicted of a criminal drug offense or violating this policy may: - 1.
+Be subject to appropriate disciplinary action up to and including termination of employment; OR - 2.
+Be required to participate satisfactorily in a drug abuse assistance or rehabilitating program approved for such purposes by the Federal, State, or local health, law enforcement, or other appropriate agency C. Reporting: - 1.
+Any employee convicted of a criminal drug offense in the workplace must notify the College within five (5) calendar days of the conviction. - 2.
+If the conviction involves a federal grant employee, the Human Resources Manager will notify the appropriate federal contracting agency within ten (10) days of receiving notification of such conviction. - 3.
+Failure to notify the College of a drug violation can lead to immediate termination of employment D. Help: - 1.
+Employees may contact the counseling office for information about referrals to assessment and treatment resources.